The VW Carburettor

 Another person wrote wondering whether a smaller (i.e., 28PICT) carburetor would help to resolve his dieing at idle problem.
 Rob responded -

-Do NOT use a 28 series carburettor on the 1600cc engine - it's way too small.
-Though the engine will run, the car will lack power.
-And since these smaller carburetorss don't have a power jet, they run the engine lean at high airspeeds through the carburetor.
+The 28 series carburettor is really too small for the 1600cc engine.
+Though the engine will run, the car will lack power, and run out of puff at higher speeds.
+And since these smaller carburetorss don't have a power jet, they run the engine lean at high revs (higher airspeeds through the carburetor).
 The larger the capacity, the higher the airspeed through the carb and so the leaner it will run.
 These carbs have a 22.5mm throat.

 Miscellaneous Notes/Questions and Answers